Müller-Lyer illusion

 The Müller-Lyer illusion is an optical illusion consisting of three stylized arrows.
 When viewers are asked to place a mark on the figure at the midpoint, they tend to place it more towards the "tail" end.
 The illusion was devised by Franz Carl Müller-Lyer (1857–1916), a German sociologist, in 1889.

+Research suggests all humans are susceptible to the illusion across cultures.

 A variation of the same effect (and the most common form in which it is seen today) consists of a set of arrow-like figures.
 Straight line segments of equal length comprise the "shafts" of the arrows, while shorter line segments (called the fins) protrude from the ends of the shaft.
 The fins can point inwards to form an arrow "head" or outwards to form an arrow "tail".
 The line segment forming the shaft of the arrow with two tails is perceived to be longer than that forming the shaft of the arrow with two heads.